spdx/spdx-spec/chapters/file-information.md

 ### 8.7.1 Description

-This field provides a place for the SPDX Document creator to record any relevant background references or analysis that went in to arriving at the Concluded License for a file.
-If the Concluded License does not match the License Information in File, this should be explained by the SPDX Document creator.
+This field provides a place for the SPDX document creator to record any relevant background references or analysis that went in to arriving at the Concluded License for a file.
+If the Concluded License does not match the License Information in File, this should be explained by the SPDX document creator.
 It is also preferable to include an explanation here when the Concluded License is `NOASSERTION`.
 The metadata for the comments on license field is shown in Table 42.

 Table 42 — Metadata for the comments on license field